Hokkaido Foodie Hotspots

 The Ramen Professor Recommends

 Hokkaido is to ramen what France is to wine.
 The permutations and possibilities are endless.
-In Sapporo, check out the three great ramen 'S'-es of Sumire, Saimi and Shingen for old school skills, though permutations are endless with the city purportedly boasting more than 3000 stores.
+Look at our articles on great places to eat ramen in Sapporo.
+Most famous are the three great ramen 'S'-es of Sumire, Saimi and Shingen for old school skills, though permutations are endless with the city purportedly boasting more than 3000 stores.
 In Asahikawa near the station, Santoka Honten, Baikohken and Tenkin all good, though in deep midwinter, I like Hachiya.

 For Hakodate, Jiyouken (since 1947) without a doubt.
 Seiryuken (with its Michelin approval) and local favorite Kamome also good.
 If you travel along the Northern coast from Wakkanai to Abashiri, check out the fish and shellfish 'muddy style' doro ramen.
 Tastes far better than it looks.
 Darumaya in Abashiri is good.